pittar-demos/openshift-networking-demo/README.md

  oc apply -f resources/networkpolicies/allow-petclinic-to-mysql.yaml -n networkpolicy-database
 ```

 You will now see both `NetworkPolicy` objects in the *networkdemo-database* project.
 If you check the logs for the Pet Clinic pod, you should see that it has now connected to the database!
-If not, you might need to kill the pod so that it starts up again and connects to the database.
+If not, you might need to kill the petclinic pod so that it starts up again and connects to the database.

 ## Fixing Ingress Through the Router